Pen-y-Fan/stranding/README.md

 - delivery_category_id
 - max_likes
 - weight
-- legend
 - status (unavailable, available, standby, in progress, complete)

-progress
+delivery

 - order_id
 - start_date (Date time)
-- complete_date (Date time)
+- end_date (Date time)
-- status (in progress, failed, complete)
+- status (in progress, failed, complete, stashed)
+- location_id current location of the delivery, default is 'In progress' + Other
+    - access via is_physical false on location
+- comment, if the order is stashed at a pill box leave the location or comment on a failure.

 ## Logic

-- The default for all orders is unavailable
+- The default status for all orders is unavailable
-- A user can list orders by location and update the available orders
+- A user can list orders by client location and update the available orders
+- A user can filter by destination location to attempt to 'batch up' orders
 - A user can find an order, update the status to in progress, which will trigger the progress start_date
 - A user can find an order, update the status to failed, which will mark the progress to failed (for stats) and update the status to standby
 - A user can find an order, update the status to complete, which will mark the progress to complete (for stats) and update the status to complete
-- A user can filter large orders which require buddy bot or Floating carrier ( > 200 kg < 600 kg)
+- A user can filter large orders which require Delivery Bot or Floating carrier ( > 200 kg < 600 kg)
 - A user can filter orders for trucks ( > 600 kg)
+- A user can stash a delivery in a private locker at a location or in a pill box, these can be 'other' with a comment on the location.
+Null is on person / truck etc
+- A user can multi filter by status (e.g. unavailable & available) to allow delivery planning
+- A user can view update a delivery to failed and give a reason for failure (e.g. must be raining)
+- A user can view past failed deliveries with the comment(s) why each delivery failed
+- A user can filter deliveries by district (West / Central) so they may view deliveries in progress including stashed deliveries
+- A user can filter orders by district (West / Central) so they may view orders